jd-apprentice/jd-apprentice/README.md

 ## I'm a Tech guy, thinker and an aspiring self-taught programmer

-- 🎲 I've started to learn HTML, CSS and JavaScript
+- 🎲 I'am currently learning Bootstrap and JavaScript
-- 📌 I'm currently taking a course on web development with python, javascript and django
+- 📌 Next thing to do: Learn react and Firebase
 - 📚 I normally like to learn new things everyday
 - 📕 2021 Goals: Trying to get confortable using python, learn new languages, get a job
 - 🔎 Random Fact: I like tech, photos, crypto, gaming